noahp-prog/deployment-group-policy/README.md

 ![image](https://github.com/user-attachments/assets/7c314570-bc1e-45a6-8823-f83bfe15bb11)

-After the computer is restarted, log back into client-1 and observe how chrome is installed!
+After the computer is restarted, log back into client-1 and observe how Google Chrome is installed!

 ![image](https://github.com/user-attachments/assets/f00a7b84-4655-49e8-94f4-4ccb81f4c9db)

+I hope this guide was able to help you understand some simple use cases of Group Policy!
+There are so many settings that can be changed/ modified in Group Policy, I just chose to show two of the simplest.
+It's important to understand the fundamentals of Group Policy inside of an Active Directory when working a Help Desk / Tech Support Position.
+If you are finished experimenting within your VMs, I reccommend deleting them to make sure you don't incur any unexpected charges.